Demianeen/dotfiles/README.md

 ### How much time did I spend configuring dotfiles

-Near 200 hours across 3-4 month.
+Near 250 hours across 3-4 month.

 ### Was it worth it?
 Should I do this too?

 For me?
 Yeah.
-For you, it depends.
+For you, honestly, it depends.

 Will I get all the time I spend configuring this back?
 Probably not.
 Neovim and tools do speed up my workflow, but it probably would be years before